 This will be the prize project in the field of engineering for 2022-2023.
-The goal is to build a system that automatically scans products coming into a recycling center and via scanning technologies detect the batteries and separate them from the other streams.
-Practically it looks as follows.
-This way it becomes possible to fully remove people from the disassembly line and create a safer and optimized recycling industry.
-Next, to separate the streams, it is important to also depollute (or remove the battery to say it).
+The goal is to build a system that automatically scans products coming into a recycling centre, via scanning technologies detects the batteries and ultimately separates them from the other streams.
+This way it becomes possible to help peopleat the disassembly line and create a safer and optimized recycling industry.
 This technology can also help reduce fires outside of the recycling industry, that’s why we are investigating collaboration with AVIs and other incinerators to see if we can reduce the number of battery fires.
 The result will be an installation working at Huiskes and potentially other partners like Wecycle and AVI.

 The very first project of CORE focussed on building a factory that could turn fly ash, pyrolysis residual, and post-shredder residual into a safe basalt product.
 For this, FOURNOS was built, an oven that could reach 1450 degrees Celsius, but another casting installation was needed.
 Therefore, MAGMA was created, an installation designed to remelt the materials coming out of Fournos and cast that into the shape of a garden tile, which could later be broken, either by cooling fast or a breaking machine, into the ballast.